Long-Short-Range Message-Passing: A Physics-Informed Framework to Capture Non-Local Interaction for Scalable Molecular Dynamics Simulation: ViSNet-LSRM

-The output of the attention mechanism is the value vector weighted by attention weights.
-The scalar message is a dense layer acting on the attention output:

-The relative direction of the fragment to each atom and the vector embeddings of each fragment are incorporated into the vectorial message, and are both gated by a dense layer acting on the attention output: {
+The output of the attention mechanism results in a value vector weighted by attention weights, from which a scalar message is derived using a dense layer.
+Concurrently, the relative direction of the fragment to each atom and the vector embeddings of each fragment form the vectorial message, both gated by a dense layer acting on the attention output: